New Super Mario Bros. U Deluxe

 There are 100 levels that were not present in the previous game.

-Even though Boost Mode was removed, all of the levels that were present for the mode still exist.
+Even though Boost Rush was removed from this version of the game, all of the levels that were present for the mode still exist in the game's data.

 An area that is underground.
 It contains two zones.